MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/intro-to-mscollaborate.md

 keywords: partner feedback, build downloads, downloading specs, bugs, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Introduction to MS Collaborate
+# Introduction to Microsoft Collaborate

-The Microsoft (MS) Collaborate Portal provides tools and services to streamline engineering collaboration within the Microsoft ecosystem.
+The Microsoft Collaborate (MS Collaborate) portal provides tools and services to streamline engineering collaboration within the Microsoft ecosystem.

-## How does the MS Collaborate Portal work?
+## How does the MS Collaborate work?

 MS Collaborate enables:
 - Sharing of engineering system work items (bugs, feature requests, etc.);
 - Distribution of content (builds, documents, specs);
 - Ability to manage users of the system.

-Available via the [Microsoft Dev Center Dashboard](//developer.microsoft.com/dashboard/apps/overview), this new MS Collaborate Portal replaces the Microsoft Connect portal as well as the SysDev Feedback Management portal.
+Available via the [Microsoft Dev Center Dashboard](//developer.microsoft.com/dashboard/apps/overview), the new MS Collaborate portal replaces the Microsoft Connect portal as well as the SysDev Feedback Management portal.
 Sign-in using your Dev Center credentials, or [register as a developer](//developer.microsoft.com/store/register) if you do not yet have credentials.

 ## Programs and Engagements